Full-Time Studies (degree seekers)

 Important information:

 - Taking TestAS is voluntary at the University of Freiburg!
-You can also decide for yourself whether or not to submit your score to the University of Freiburg.
+You can also decide whether or not to submit your score.

 - Applicants for admission to master’s programmes, short-term studies (free movers, exchange students), and doctoral programmes do not need to take TestAS.